-Winter Care in Zones 7 through 11
+Zones 7 through 11

-After that foliage is dead, leave it in place, surrounding and partially covering it with a noncompacting winter mulch – such as 3 to 6 inches of chopped dead leaves or 6 to 12 inches of straw.
-If you prefer a neater look, try cutting the dead stalks back to 1 inch high before applying winter mulch on top of the resulting stubs.
+Lantana growing in colder zones usually can endure light frosts, down to about 29 degrees Fahrenheit, with little damage except possibly a hint of purple in its leaves.
+At lower temperatures, however, its foliage will begin to die back.
+After that foliage is dead, leave it in place and surround and partially cover it with a non-compacting winter mulch, such as 3 to 6 inches of chopped dead leaves or 6 to 12 inches of straw.
+If you prefer a neater look, cut the dead stalks back to 1 inch high before applying winter mulch on top.

+Dead lantana stems pruned in the autumn may collect water and rot the plant's root crown.
+If you want to be on the safe side, postpone such pruning until spring.
 In early spring, remove the mulch and watch for new growth to begin to sprout from the ground.
 Once you see it, cut away the old dead foliage, if you didn't do so the previous autumn.

-Winter Care in Zones Lower than 7
+Zones Lower Than 7

-Once night-time temperatures begin to fall below 50 degrees F, pot up your lantana in a fast-draining and slightly acidic potting soil such as that designed for cacti.
+Once night-time temperatures begin to fall below 50 degrees F, pot your lantana in a fast-draining and slightly acidic potting soil such as that designed for cacti.
 Shift it into the shade to prepare it for the dimmer light indoors.
-After the plant is well-established in the container and just before you move it indoors, mix 5 tablespoons of an insecticidal soap concentrate into 1 gallon of water and thoroughly spray the plant.
+After the plant is well-established in the container and just before you move it indoors, mix 5 tablespoons of insecticidal soap concentrate into 1 gallon of water and thoroughly spray the plant.